porcinus/Arma-3/mpmissions/README.md

 	- Increased enemy count (Add a tower to each city, allow vehicle spawn 2 units).
 	- Custom Escape rules: Original or Permissive (don't loss if everyone is dead, initial respawn trigger remain).
 	- Additional objectives.
+	- Punish teamkillers: kill teamkillers when become renegade, should not affect team tickets.

-- Regarding the original stuff (little modifications/full rework).
+- Regarding the original stuff (little modifications/full rework):
 	- Win condition: original had a glitch where you can in some case win if a unit is in a helicopter and vehicle is destroyed.
+	- Allow server to disable tickets in parameters.
 	- Enemy patrol spawn: any spawned group (not including vehicle patrol) are killed if all players distance > 1.8km, recreate trigger when this happen.
 	- Empty group cleanup script: now work, original can't.
 	- Populate city/triggers: condition now work fine (regarding distances), every spawning stuff moved to associate script, player warned when approaching city/checkpoint.